overwolf/overwolf.github.io/docs/api/overwolf-games-events-lol.md

 This info update is showing the cooldown timer of the ultimate ability of each player in seconds.<br>
 Value in "team_frames_0" is the player to the left until "team_frames_3" to the last player to the right.<br>
-The value in ult_cd stands for ultimate dooldown and it is in seconds.
+The value in ult_cd stands for ultimate cooldown in seconds.

 ```json
 {"info":{"game_info":{"team_frames_1":"{\"ult_cd\":47}"}},"feature":"team_frames"}